Most rewarding books of 2021

 More YA

-Next year the plan is to catch up on my YA, all the books I’ve missed.
-So, if you have an recommendations, please let me know in the comments.
+Next year, the plan is to catch up on my YA, all the books I’ve missed.
+So, if you have any recommendations, please let me know in the comments.
 I just started Tui Sutherland’s Winds of Fire.
-The first book was amazing start to the adventures of colorful Dragons and I must, absolutely must, read more of these.
-This could may be related to a book I’m writing, just fyi.
+The first book was an amazing start to the adventures of colorful Dragons, and I must, absolutely must, read more of these.
+This may be related to a book I’m writing, just fyi.

 More indie authors!